bxlab/metaWRAP/installation/database_installation.md

 ```

-## Making human genome index for bmtagger
+## Making host genome index for bmtagger
-If you want to remove human reads from tour sequencing in the READ_QC module, you will need to dowlnoad and index the human genome.
+If you want to remove human (see end of instrutions for non-human hosts) reads from tour sequencing in the READ_QC module, you will need to dowlnoad and index the human genome.
 See the official bmtagger manual for detailed instructions: https://www.hmpdacc.org/hmp/doc/HumanSequenceRemoval_SOP.pdf

 First, lets download and merge the human genome hg38:
 ``` bash